Lisa Holder White

-Lisa Holder White (born 1968) is an American lawyer who has served as a justice of the Illinois Supreme Court since July 2022.
+Lisa Holder White (born 1968) is an African-American lawyer who has served as a justice of the Illinois Supreme Court since July 2022.
 She previously served as a judge of the Illinois Fourth District Appellate Court from 2013 to 2022, and as a trial judge in the Illinois Sixth Judicial Circuit Court from 2001 to 2013.
 She is the first Black woman to be elevated to the Illinois Supreme Court.

 Early life and education

 Holder White was born in 1968 in Decatur, Illinois.
 She graduated magna cum laude from Lewis University in 1990 with a Bachelor of Arts degree in political science.
 She received her Juris Doctor from the University of Illinois College of Law in 1993.

 Legal career

 Upon graduation from law school, Holder White served as an assistant state's attorney for Macon County.
 While there, she handled various matters ranging from traffic to criminal felony cases.
 Subsequently, Holder White served as an assistant public defender litigating on behalf of those charged with criminal offenses and representing abused and neglected juveniles.
 Prior to her appointment to the bench, Holder White was in private practice at the Decatur law firm formerly known as Brinkoetter & White.